 Water – New Jersey American Water Company

-Q. Where percentage of property taxes goes to pay for schools, county and local government?
+Q. What percentage of property taxes goes to pay for schools, county and local government?

 A. The Township serves as the tax collector for the School District of the Chathams, Morris County Government and the local government.
 Approximately 64 cents of every dollar collected goes to the School District, 17 cents goes to the County and the local government keeps 18 cents.
 The remaining 1 cent goes to the Open Space Trust Account to preserve open spaces and promote recreation.